loftuxab/alfresco-community-loftux/README.md

 The master branch is always a mirror to the Alfresco Gtihub master branch.
 The loftux branch is the one we commit our changes to, and this is the branch you should check out and build against.

     git checkout loftux
-     ant -f loftux.xml distribute
+    ./mvnLoftuxWrapper.sh install

+The result of build is found in

+    projects/web-client/target/alfresco.war
+    projects/slingshot/target/share.war
+    projects/solr4/target/solr4.war
+    projects/solr4/target/solr4-config-ssl.zip

+The entire project us built (except installer), look for other components in target folders.

 ## Issues
 We use the issue tracker to record the changes we have made to code.
 The changes we make are on behalf of Loftux AB customers.
 If you are not a Loftux AB customer, please file issues only if you are sure that the issue is due to a change that was made by us.
 All other issues should be filed in the official Alfresco issue tracker https://issues.alfresco.com.
 Before you do that, make sure that the issue can be reproduced by an Alfresco official build.
 We will be somewhat restrictive with accepting issues from non-customers, since we do not have the resources to research the issues and fix them.
 But if you already have a patch or a proposed fix, then we will try to incorporate them.

 ## Should I use this source?